capstone-projects-2024-fall/devs-and-dragons/documentation/docs/requirements/features-and-requirements.md

   * Take damage (its health bar decreasing).
   * Animate whenever an action is being performed (taking or inflicting damage, idle, etc.)

-* User(s) sprite should be able to:
+* The user(s) sprite, representing the user(s), should be able to:

   * Take damage (its health bar decreasing).

-  * Animate whenever an action is being performed (taking or inflicting damage, idle, etc.)
+  * Animate whenever an action is being performed (taking or inflicting damage, idle, etc.).

 * Game must be able grade answers based on correct and incorrect user(s) input: